Trade directory · Honolulu metro · Hawaii

 Inspection Schedule

 Rough-in inspection before covering work, final inspection upon completion.
-Some projects require additional inspections at service connection and grounding.
-Inspector must approve before energizing new circuits.
+Solar and panel upgrade projects require additional inspections.
+Schedule inspections 48 hours in advance through DPP.

 §4